‘THE GIRL WHO WAITED’

 The older Amy wants to live on and be with Rory and not forget her memories of thirty-six years.
 I don’t know why she’d want to remember her thirty-six years, as she must have hated those years.

-But their ‘kindness’, which is like an antidote, is lethal to Amy and Rory as they’re not human.
-They try to avoid getting into contact with the Handbots when they are chasing after them on the planet.
+But their ‘kindness’, which is like an antidote, is lethal to Amy and Rory as they’re not native to the planet.
+They try to avoid getting into contact with the Handbots when they’re being chased by them.

 The planet Apalapucia is pretty unusual.
 Most of the areas that the Doctor, Amy and Rory enter into are pretty white and featureless.
 But there are some places where they house holodeck technology.